tonetheman/tonetheman.github.io/content/resume.md

 Managing and overseeing the financial reporting process.
 Experience with Microsoft SQL Server and Visual C++.

 ### MCI
+Wrote a lot of C to create scripts/menus for call center operators.

 #### highlights
+Does anyone really even remember MCI anymore?

 ### re:member data services
+First job!
+Wrote a lot of code.
+In PASCAL!
+This place was a GREAT first job.
+They wrote their own database!

 #### highlights
+development and maintenance of ATM network software and Shared Branch Software, converting financial institutions existing software base to our own, database experience, maintenance and development of large software package, financial experience, draft processing, ATM and ACH processing, credit union experience, VMS experience, training others in the use and maintenance of the database